kdkangg/Linear_probe/README.md

 # Linear_probe
-Huggingface implementation for linear probe
+Huggingface implementation for linear probe on CIFAR10